vrugtehagel/vim-deno-fmt/README.md

-# VIM deno fmt
+# VIM Deno fmt

-Run deno fmt whenever it makes sense.
+Run `deno fmt` whenever it makes sense.

 This is a very simple plugin that runs `deno fmt` whenever a file within a Deno project is written to.
 This is detected by the presence of a `deno.json` file in